Plaid Cymru: European Free Alliance

-Plaid retains close links with the Scottish National Party (SNP), with both parties' MPs co-operating closely with one another.
+Plaid retains strong links with the Scottish National Party (SNP), with both parties' MPs co-operating closely with one another.
 They work as a single parliamentary group within Westminster, and were involved in joint campaigning, under the banner of a "Celtic alliance", during the 2001 and 2010 general elections.
 Both Plaid and the SNP, along with Mebyon Kernow of Cornwall, are members of the European Free Alliance (EFA), a pan-European political party for regionalist, autonomist and pro-independence political parties across Europe.
 The EFA co-operates with the larger European Green Party to form The Greens–European Free Alliance (Greens/EFA) political group in the European Parliament, although the UK is no longer a member of the European Union.

+Sections

+Plaid Cymru has several official sections and affiliated groups, with the aim of representing all parts of wider society.
+The official sections of Plaid are as follows: